 The Greater Manchester Manufacturing Strategy identified that a skills shortage is a major factor impacting the growth potential of the sector.
 Simultaneously, the EEF has reported that women represent just 15% of the average factory’s workforce.
 This gap presents an opportunity for the sector.

 “Women are a key source of untapped potential which we need to harness to boost economic growth in the UK,” states Cilla Snowball CBE, Chair of the Women’s Business Council (WBC).

 The WBC found that the engineering and technology sectors offer graduates the highest earning potential – £769 per week on average.
 However, only 14% of female graduates choose to enter the sector - with health, education and public administration attracting more women.
 The WBC attributes 22% of the gender pay gap to the industries and occupations that women choose to work in.

 Bridging the gap

 So why aren’t more women joining the sector?

-Leanne Holmes is Operations Director at Cranes Payment Innovations.
+Leanne Holmes is Site Managing Director and Operations Director at Cranes Payment Innovations in Oldham.
 She has worked in manufacturing since graduating from university and is a passionate advocate for women entering the sector.